ronhombre/neo-rust-gradle-plugin/README.md

 - Build only the library or the binary you want
 - Idiomatic crate dependency declaration
 - Latest Gradle 9.2.0 support
-- Gradle Parallel Build support (allow tasks to run in different threads)
+- Gradle Parallel Build support (allow tasks to run in different threads at the same time)
 - Gradle Configuration Cache support (faster task run)
-- Gradle Incremental Build support (only runs task with updated input)
+- Gradle Incremental Build support (only runs build when source files are updated, including dependency source files)
 - Sub-module support (Declare Gradle projects as crate dependency)
 - Task wiring for projects and sub-projects

 We're actively working on expanding support for more complex Rust project structures and additional Cargo features.
-If you need a feature now, consider contributing!
+If you need a feature now, consider contributing or submitting an issue!

 ## Project Structure (Similar to Java and Kotlin)
 ```text